sakshamsharma/my-configs/.info/ShellCommands.md

 - 4 -- r

 Another way is to use characters.
 Doing u+rw adds write permissions for user.
 Similarly for g (group) and o (other).
-Doing a o-rw for example removes read write permissions for others.
+Doing a o-rw for example removes read write permissions for others.\n

-Use -R to give the specific permissions to the whole directory.
+Use -R to give the specific permissions to the whole directory.\n

-*umask* decides the default permissions for a file/directory.
+*umask* decides the default permissions for a file/directory.\n

-To own a file, you need to go sudo and take over the permissions with this format: *chown username:username filename* This assigns the file to the user and the group of the user (only one *username* leaves the group root.)
+To own a file, you need to go sudo and take over the permissions with this format: *chown username:username filename*\n This assigns the file to the user and the group of the user (only one *username* leaves the group root.)\n

+**TODO**\n

+- Add how to make a command run without sudo ( http://askubuntu.com/questions/159007/ )